paradite/model-benchmark-viz/PROMPT.md

 Technical Requirements:

+- The entire visualization must be contained in a single HTML file.
 - You can use any external libraries you want.
-However, you need to include the library directly in the HTML file so that the page can be viewed offline.
+However, you need to include the library from a CDN directly in the HTML file.